komyg/Garatea-Server/README.md

 * **senderName:** name of the person that is sending the contact request.
 * **subject:** subject of the e-mail.
 * **message:** the contents of the e-mail.
 * **type:** integer containing the message type.
-Each type will route the message to a different recipient e-mail.
-Each type is described below:
+Each type will route the message to a different recipient e-mail (see the supported values below).
 	* **0:** Generic all purpose message.
 	* **1:** Partner type message.
 	* **2:** Volunteer type message.